Every object in the GoodData platform has its own unique ID. This topic describes how you can find the ID of an attribute value.

 IDkeyword in the attribute value URI identifies the value ID.

-For example, in the following picture, the ID of the attribute value 'Large' is 5557.
+For example, in the following picture, the selected attribute (1) is